vinodsr/node-red-contrib-tuya-smart-device/README.md

 //  OK, as expected
 ````
 note:
+- formal errors in SET/GET/SCHEMA ere (possibilty) detetected and sent as WARNING to LOG.
+To skip the fake commnds prevents fom strange device behaviors ([see final note](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON#tuya-devices-capabilities-as-currently-known)).
 - The unusual behavior of the 'Wifi Plug' in the case 'GET 1' was  [known](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Wifi_Plug/device_Wifi_Plug.pdf).
 - The SET/GET/SCHEMA device behavior is complicated by the presence of some fallbacks on `tuyAPI` implementation, so an unexpected result can become from the devices but also from tuyAPI.
 - As `tuyAPI` users, we must accept the `tuyAPI + device` as a unique black-block, ready to accept possibles differences in the behavior for every new version.